What is Drawing Force?

 Drawingforce.com offers video supplements for the books as well as a member forum to share work with other students.
 There are two different membership plans, basic and premium.
 With the basic membership you will receive access to all the video lessons and portfolio project exercises.
 The premium membership contains everything in basic, plus video critiques of your work.
 Each plan is offered in monthly or annual payment plans, with the annual plans giving you two months free for paying the full amount up front.
 The basic plan is $20 a month and the premium plan is $40 (or $200 and $400 for the year).

 At the core of Force drawing is being able to see the “energy” in the body.
 Mattesi defines Force as “energy with purpose.”
-It’s one of those vague, abstract art terms that never gets fully explained.
+It’s one of those vague, abstract art terms that’s difficult to put into words and can only be learned through practice.
 It’s something you have to figure out by studying the examples given and doing the exercises.
 From what I’ve been able to gather, it comes down to being able to perceive how the the forces of the body react to external forces that are acting upon it (mainly gravity), and what those reactions reveal about the model.
 The drawing process is a dialogue between the subject and the observer, and through this dialogue what the pose is “about” is revealed.
 I think that’s why this method of drawing is so relevant to animators; it’s all about empathizing with the model, understanding what’s going on in their head, and executing a drawing that communicates that to the viewer.

 The video courses on DrawingForce.com are grouped by subject matter, similar to the book series.
 The first three courses are Basics, Form, and Shape, which cover the key concepts behind the Force method of drawing.
 These correspond with the first book and cover the fundamentals on which all the other lessons are built upon.